stephanianevado/portfolio/README.md

 # Stephania Nevado's Portfolio
-This is my portfolio showcasing some front-end web develoment projects.
+This is my portfolio showcasing some front-end web development projects.